-- A master's degree or equivalent qualification as approved by Senate is required in the particular field of specialization. - b) Selection involves the submission of a formal application form, an internal selection form and curriculum vitae by the applicant as well as a possible interview by the sub-programme leader and researchers. - c) Admission may be refused if the standard of proficiency that the student has acquired previously in the specific subject(s) in which the student wants to study further does not meet the requirements of the specific program/curriculum.

-In the case where a student gets permission to present a thesis in the form of research articles, the stipulations of the General Academic Rules hold. (par.
-5.4.2.7)
+- A master's degree or equivalent qualification as approved by Senate is required in the particular field of specialization. - b) Selection involves the submission of a formal application form, an internal selection form and curriculum vitae by the applicant as well as a possible interview by the sub-programme leader and researchers. - c) Admission may be refused if the standard of proficiency that the student has acquired previously in the specific subject(s) in which the student wants to study further does not meet the requirements of the specific program/curriculum. - d) In the case where a student wish to present a thesis in the form of research articles, the stipulations of the General Rules hold.

-G.1.18.6.3 Curriculum G911P: Pharmaceutics
+G.1.34.5.2 Curriculum G901P: Pharmaceutics

-- for the student who has reached the level of a master's degree in the Pharmaceutical Sciences and Practice, to show with a doctoral thesis that he/she has made a significant contribution to the development of (1) new scientific knowledge, and/or (2) new skills in a specific research field, thus making an addition of value to the community in the fields of knowledge and skills in his/her specific field, and - 2) To provide South Africa with advanced pharmaceutical scientists and practising manpower with advanced theoretical and practical knowledge in different pharmaceutical-scientific and practice disciplines.
+- for the student who has reached the level of a master's degree in the Pharmaceutical Sciences and Practice, to show with a doctoral thesis that he/she has made a significant contribution to the development of (1) new scientific knowledge, and/or (2) new skills in a specific research field, thus making an addition of value to the community in the fields of knowledge and skills in his/her specific field, and - To provide South Africa with advanced pharmaceutical scientists and practising manpower with advanced theoretical and practical knowledge in different pharmaceutical-scientific and practice disciplines.
 With this qualification the student can contribute to a broadening of the leadership base for innovative and knowledge-based economic and scholastic activities in the country.